 By the end of this course, you will be able to do the following:

-- Identify the role and responsibilities of an editor, including the skills editors need
+- Identify the role and responsibilities of an editor.

-- Recognize and correct basic weaknesses and errors related to substantive editing, stylistic editing, copy editing and proofreading
+- Recognize basic weaknesses and errors related to structural editing, stylistic editing, copy editing and proofreading.

 How will I learn?